Hezbollah warns U.S. of consequences for Prophet film

 “We came here to share with our Muslim brothers in a protest against this insult to the prophet,” said Antoine Dau, 60.
 “This is an assault on Muslim and Christian co-existence.”

-Nasrallah, a powerful figure whose group enjoys the backing of Shi‘ite Iran and embattled Syrian President Bashar al-Assad, has also called for protests in the southern coastal town of Tire on Wednesday and the northern town of Hermel on Sunday.
+Nasrallah, a powerful figure whose group has the backing of Shi‘ite Iran and embattled Syrian President Bashar al-Assad, has also called for protests in the southern coastal town of Tyre on Wednesday and the northern town of Hermel on Sunday.

 He said the protests against the film were a chance for Muslims to unite - an apparent reference to divisions emerging between Sunni and Shi‘ite sects.
-The move could also serve to evade criticism his group has faced for sticking by Assad, whose crackdown on an 18-month-old uprising has killed thousands.
+The move could also serve to evade criticisms his group has faced for supporting Assad, whose crackdown on an 18-month-old uprising has killed thousands.

 “They must cooperate and unite to serve their shared goals, even if there some are some differences between them.
 What has happened stresses ... that we must direct anger toward the real enemy and not be dragged into discord.”

-Syria’s mostly Sunni-led uprising has proved particularly divisive in Lebanon and led to sporadic clashes in the northern city of Tripoli between Sunnis who support the Syrian rebels and Shi‘ites who back Assad.
+Syria’s mostly Sunni-led uprising has proved particularly divisive in Lebanon, and sometimes led to Sunni-Shi‘ite clashes.

 Editing by Mark Heinrich